Giolas-Harriott Fellowship & Crandall-Cordero Fellowship

 For the current academic year listing of tuition and fees cost for graduate students.

 Fellowship Eligibility Requirements

 The GHF/CCF is intended as a recruiting award to help UConn attract promising students entering masters and doctoral programs.
 Thus, current UConn students applying for admission to a program generally receive lower priority than students receiving their degree from other institutions.
-Also, all nominees must be an Untied States Citizen or a Permeant Resident to be eligible for CCF or GHF.
+Also, all nominees must be an United States Citizen or a Permanent Resident to be eligible for CCF or GHF.

 Giolas-Harriott Fellowship (GHF) accepts only incoming doctoral nominees.

 Crandall-Cordero Fellowship (CCF) accepts BOTH masters and doctoral nominees.

 Fellowship Selection Criteria

 The academic quality of the candidate and the nominating program serve as the primary criteria, with graduate faculty providing the recommendation for applicants who intend to commence graduate study in the subsequent fall semester.
 Additionally, the *student and departments commitment to enhancing diversity in higher education and/or their field of study is also taken into consideration.